De Wereld Draait Door

-De Wereld Draait Door (/nl/; DWDD) was an early-evening talk show on Dutch television, broadcast every weekday at 7:00 p.m. on NPO 1.
+De Wereld Draait Door (/nl/; DWDD) is an early-evening talk show on Dutch television, broadcast every weekday at 7:00 p.m. on NPO 1.
 It was the Netherlands' longest-running, regularly scheduled TV entertainment show and had the second-highest viewing figures of any Dutch television program, beaten only by the main evening news at 8.00 p.m.
 The title meant "The World Keeps Turning", or figuratively "The World Is Going Mad".
 The show, created by Dieuwke Wynia and produced by BNNVARA, was discontinued after the last episode on 27 March 2020.